 If you have your own boat, be advised, there are no docks, so you’ll need to either beach it (it’s fairly rocky) or anchor off.
 Visitors should also be aware that weather conditions do occur which can make travel on Lake Champlain hazardous.
 Delays in getting to and from the Island are not uncommon.

 Options for Knight Island parking include Knight Point State Park in North Hero (a three-mile crossing) or Kill Kare State Park in St. Albans (a five-mile crossing), where there is no parking fee for Knight Island campers.
 If launching a power boat, Kill Kare is your best option.
 Knight Point is fine for kayaks and canoes.
 The closest access (2 miles) is from North Hero village, where you may arrange private parking ($) through Hero’s Welcome General Store: 802-372-4161.
 If traveling to Knight Island via water taxi, you should make your own parking and pickup arrangements through your water taxi operator.

 Knight Island is a “remote area” campground.
 Remote area campsites, while

 beautiful, are not for everybody.
-Sanitary facilities are minimal, and there is no
+There are composting outhouses and is no

 potable water supply.
 The island’s seven campsites, six of them with rustic log